jvdb/derric/README.md

       sizeExpression: size constantExpression+lengthOf(empty);
     }

 The encodings defined near the top of a Derric description can be overridden at the field level.
 Examples of this are shown in the fields `localEncodings` and `sizeExpression`.
-The latter demonstrates the value of `size` can be any expression.
+The latter demonstrates that the value of `size` can be any expression.

 Additional examples of the features discussed in this section can be found in the file `/formats/test.derric` in the distribution.